-Alongside trade commissions, being able to trade the way you want is a must.
+Next to commission rates, being able to trade what you want is important.
 Scottrade supports Stock Trading, Options Trading and Mutual Funds while OptionsHouse supports Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-When it comes to mutual funds, Scottrade offers its clients access to 13599 different mutual funds while OptionsHouse has 12275 available funds, a difference of 1,324.00.
-Commission free ETFs can also be a nice plus, with OptionsHouse having the upper hand thanks to its 5 available ETFs compared to Scottrade's offering of 0.
+Looking at mutual funds, Scottrade offers its clients access to 13599 different mutual funds while OptionsHouse has 12275 available funds, a difference of 1,324.
+Commission free ETFs can also be valuable for customers, with Scottrade falling behind OptionsHouse, offering 0 commission free ETFs compared to OptionsHouse's 5.

 Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
 OptionsHouse and Scottrade both offer virtual trading.
 Taking a look at mobile trading, OptionsHouse and Scottrade both have a iPhone App, iPad App and Android App.
 Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
 Checking Accounts, Savings Accounts and Debit Cards are available to clients of Scottrade while OptionsHouse offers customers none of these.
 On the whole, when it comes to tools, research, and mobile trading, OptionsHouse posted awards Best in Class - Mobile Trading in 2017, while Scottrade found itself with none of these.

 Overall, both OptionsHouse and Scottrade hold a 4.00 star rating.